learn-co-curriculum/phase-0-wsl2-env-git-github/README.md

-# Configuring GitHub and Flatiron Student Portal
+# Configuring Git, GitHub, and the Flatiron Student Portal on WSL2

 ## Create a GitHub account